Introduction to Aeolus

 The L2B processing software

-ECMWF and KNMI develop the Aeolus Level-2B wind retrieval software, the main output of which are HLOS wind observations, which are suitable for use in NWP and meteorological research.
-Read the Algorithm Theoretical Basis document for information about the algorithms (see documentation links below).
+KNMI and ECMWF develop the Aeolus Level-2B wind retrieval software, the main output of which are HLOS wind observations, which are suitable for use in NWP and meteorological research.
+Refer to the Algorithm Theoretical Basis document for information about the algorithms (see documentation links below).

 Downloading the L2B processing software and documentation